elannemajou/sharedRepository/KATA/README.md

 64. Have you used others? please describe them?

 Roland
 5. Can we make an array volatile in Java?
 What is the effect of making it volatile? (answer)
 10. What are 4 ways to iterate over Map in Java?
-Which one is best and why? (solution)v
+Which one is best and why? (solution)
 15. Can we use String in the switch case?
 (Yes)
 20. How to check if a String contains only numeric digits? (regular expression)
 25. How do you print Array in Java? (answer)